Turkmenistan Cultural and Natural Tour

 - Letter of Invitation (State Registration, Travel Pass)

-– Yurt Camp – 1 night (incl sleeping mats, sleeping bags, pillows, light)
+- Yurt Camp – 1 night (including sleeping mats, sleeping bags, pillows, light)

 - Entrance fee: per program

-- Meals: BF at hotel, BBQ dinner at Darvaza
+- Meals: Breakfast at the hotel, BBQ dinner at Darvaza

 - Travel tax